ISTESRMNCR/CODE-CAMP-2020/README.md

 ![banner](https://github.com/ISTESRMNCR/CODE-CAMP-2020/blob/master/Banner.png)

+# Disclaimer

+### THE PULL REQUEST WILL NOT BE ACCEPTED BEFORE 18th OF JULY AND PARTICIPANTS SHOULD FORK THE REPOSITORY ON 15th of JULY or AFTERWARDS.

 # Warning

 * Do not contribute unless and until you are here to participate as a developer or a team.